GGEMS/ggems/doc/source/detectors.rst

 .. c:function:: void set_threshold( f32 threshold )

-    Define an energy threshold to detect particle.
+    Define an energy threshold to detect particles.

     .. c:var:: threshold

         Energy threshold in MeV.
-Below this value particles are not detected.
+Below this value, particles are not detected.

 ------------